Improving Energy Sector Security: A Holistic Approach to Critical Infrastructure Protection

 A 360-Degree Defense: The Holistic Security Imperative

-Today's threats to critical energy infrastructure demand breaking down silos between physical and cyber defenses.
+Today's threats to critical energy infrastructure demand breaking down silos between physical and cyber security.
 The most effective protection does not come from treating these as separate domains but from integrating them into a comprehensive security posture that addresses possible threats across the entire spectrum.

 A truly holistic approach to energy infrastructure security must span multiple dimensions: